Howard Hayes Scullard

 Howard Hayes Scullard FBA FSA (9 February 1903 – 31 March 1983) was a British historian specialising in ancient history, notable for editing the Oxford Classical Dictionary and for his many published works.

+Life and career

 Scullard's father was Herbert Hayes Scullard, a minister, and his mother Barbara Louisa Dodds.

-Born in Bedford, England, his early education was at Highgate School, followed by St. John's College, Cambridge.
+Born in Bedford, England, his early education was at Highgate School, followed by St John's College, Cambridge.
 He was a tutor and then reader at New College London, from 1935 to 1959, when he became Professor of Ancient History at King's College London, retiring in 1970.
 He nonetheless remained active in retirement and notably wrote chapters for the re-edition of The Cambridge Ancient History, but his contributions to volumes VII and VIII were published posthumously.

 Perhaps his most widely known work is From the Gracchi to Nero: A History of Rome from 133 B.C. to A.D.
 68, a text widely used by students studying Rome in the late republic, as well as Rome under the Julio-Claudians.